Solve Your Data Access and Resource Capacity Constraints

 The system uses an experimentation based methodology, which is a testing approach to presenting vidgets (offers) to customers.
 Rather than selecting just one solution and missing the opportunity to explore the rest, experimentation allows you to run multiple tests at the same time.
 The vidgets to experiment with could be in the form of products, customer engagement messages, design constructs, special offers, and more.

-The Data Science Experimentation Module does not require any data to be available, but can incorporate additional data as and when it becomes available.
+Dynamic recommendation does not require any data to be available, but can incorporate additional data as and when it becomes available.

-Starting without data does not affect the activation of the experiment, all that is required is a list of vidgets (offers).
+Starting without data does not affect the activation of the recommender, all that is required is a list of vidgets (offers).
 Having no data could be due to opting in for a cold-start scenario, such as if a new product is being launched and there is no historical data available.
 It could also be due to capacity and/or technical constraints associated with access to the needed data.

 Systems involving human behavior will always be affected by time.